|

 SWCPC 621

-This collection consists of shots taken at Alliance events such as
+This collection consists of shots taken at Alliance events such as artists,

-artists, vendors, volunteers, and attendees.
+vendors, volunteers, and attendees.
 The Lubbock Arts Alliance is the local arts

-and helps to set up the annual Lubbock Arts Festival.
+agency and helps to set up the annual Lubbock Arts Festival.

 Lubbock Christian College (Texas)

-Photograph collection, 1979
+Photograph Collection, 1979

 19 copy prints, 22 copy negatives